-Each new student is assigned an interim advisor, that is, a graduate faculty member with whom the student can discuss the course of his/her study in the initial stages.
-Upon arrival, the student should meet as soon as possible with the assigned interim advisor to chart a plan of course work (download form as PDF) and the student should meet quarterly with the advisor to keep him/her apprised of his/her progress.
-It is the student's task to take the initiative for these meetings, and the advisor's to file a formal progress report once a year.
-Once the student has determined the area of specialization and the faculty member he/she would like to work with, he/she should discuss this with the interim advisor and appoint a permanent advisor (download form as PDF).
+Each new student is assigned an interim adviser, that is, a graduate faculty member with whom the student can discuss the course of his/her study in the initial stages.
+Upon arrival, the student should meet as soon as possible with the assigned interim adviser to chart a plan of course work, and the student should meet quarterly with the adviser to keep him/her apprised of his/her progress.
+It is the student's task to take the initiative for these meetings, and the adviser's to file a formal progress report once a year.
+Once the student has determined the area of specialization and the faculty member he/she would like to work with, he/she should discuss this with the interim advisor and appoint a permanent adviser.

 2. Filing a Program of Study

-The student should submit a feasible proposal of study to the advisor, which, after approval, will be filed by the graduate secretary no later than the third quarter of graduate study.
-The plan of study should be viewed as a guideline rather than a straightjacket; specifics of the plan are likely to change as the student proceeds, but the general course of study should be clear.
+The student should submit a feasible program of study to the adviser, which, after approval, will be filed by the Academic Counselor no later than the third quarter of graduate study.
+The program of study should be viewed as a guideline rather than a straightjacket; specifics of the plan are likely to change as the student proceeds, but the general course of study should be clear.